afska/gba-link-connection/docs/wireless_adapter.md

 *   This command stops host broadcast.
 This allows to "close" the session and stop allowing new clients, but also **keeping the existing connections alive**.
 Sends and Receives still work, but:
     - Clients cannot connect, even if they already know the host ID (`FinishConnection` will fail).
-    - Calls to `AcceptConnections` on the host side will fail.
+    - Calls to `AcceptConnections` on the host side will fail, unless `StartHost` is called again.

 #### BroadcastRead - `0x1c`, `0x1d` and `0x1e`